Putt Around At These Outdoor Mini Golf Courses in Chicagoland

 What are you waiting for?
 Grab your clubs and hit as many of these outdoor mini golf courses as you can this summer.
-Note: Most of these outdoor courses are seasonal or close early due to the weather, so please check ahead to see if they’re open before you go!
+Note: Check before visiting if they’re open for the season!

 City Mini Golf